Electrical contractors in

 Submit Application

-File application with Arizona Registrar of Contractors including experience documentation, financial statements, and required fees ($390 application fee plus classification fees).
+File electrical contractor license application with Arizona Registrar of Contractors including $390 fee, experience documentation, and financial statements.

 Pass Business Management Exam